Domestic violence case dismissed against ‘127 Hours' adventurer

 Charges against Ralston's girlfriend remain intact.

-Ralston and Vita Shannon, both 38, were arrested on Saturday after an argument about Ralston's child with another woman turned physical, according to a probable cause statement filed by a Denver police officer in support of the arrests.
+Ralston and Vita Shannon, both 38, were arrested on Saturday after an argument with another woman turned physical, according to a probable cause statement filed by a Denver police officer in support of the arrests.

-The pair was cited for assault and "wrongs to minors," because the couple's two-month-old infant was present during the altercation, according to the probable cause statement.
+The pair was cited for assault and "wrongs to minors," because the couple's two-month-old infant was present during the altercation, about Ralston's other child, according to the probable cause statement.

 The case against Ralston was dismissed by prosecutors as the pair appeared for an advisement hearing on Monday afternoon, said Vince DiCroce, spokesman for the city attorney's office.
 Shannon entered a not guilty plea and is due back in court later this month.